moses-kabungo/kmd-idb/README.md

 ```

 ##### NOTE
->IDBService merits from the indexedDB API by wrapping all the operations in a transaction.
+>`IDBService` merits from the indexedDB API by wrapping all the operations in a transaction.
 If one of the operation in a batch under transaction fails, the transaction is rolled back.

+>An attempt to store more than one object with similar keys will result into an exception.

+##### HINT
+>Use the the stored objects when the promise is resolved instead of reloading objects from the database.
+This is a common scenareo!

 #### Updating Stored Objects. `IDBService.updateObjectsByIndex()`

-Use the method `IDBService.updateObjectsByIndex(store, index, [params])` to update objects in a store.
+Use the method `IDBService.updateObjectsByIndex(store, indexName, indexVal, [params])` to update objects in a store.
 By default, the method will update only the first matching object.
-It is possible to control the number of matching objects by using `index` range and by adding `true` to the fourth argument of the method.
+It is possible to control the number of matching objects by using `index` range and by adding `true` as the fourth argument to the method.

 The fourth argument is assigned to the `boolean` parameter that hints the method if it should update as many matching objects as possible.
 Default is false which means only the first match is updated.